-OpenGL Transparency
+OpenGL "Transparency" Made Simple

-OpenGL has a nice feature that lets you display see-through objects.
+OpenGL has a nice capability that lets you display see-through objects.
 This is useful in visualization when wanting to see some objects through other objects.

-OpenGL calls it "transparency", but in fact it is really "blending".
+It is called "transparency", but in fact it is really "blending".
 Be sure to remember this.
 Real transparency is a subtractive-color process.
 For example, looking at a pure red object through a pure green piece of glass will give you black.
 OpenGL "transparency" would instead blend the RGB of the red object with the RGB of the green glass, giving a shade of yellow.